Ogilvie Transportation Center: Metra commuter rail services

 Metra's three Union Pacific District lines – the Union Pacific North Line, Union Pacific Northwest Line and Union Pacific West Line – now provide regular commuter rail service along three former C&NW lines.
 In Metra's zone-based fare schedule, Ogilvie is in Zone 1.
 More than 106,000 people board Metra trains at Ogilvie Transportation Center each day.
+Prior to May 2025, Union Pacific, and its Midwestern predecessor, the C&NW, operated Metra trains on the Ogilvie routes via "purchase-of-service" agreements (Metra supplies its commuter trains to C&NW/UP personnel who operate them).
+In 2023, UP announced that it would transfer the operation of commuter trains to the Metra system itself in 2024, but the transition was delayed a year, and was finalized in May 2025.
+UP continues dispatching, owning and maintaining the three right of ways originating from the Ogilvie station.